yasenstar/DoingMathWithPython/Doing Math with Python.md

 # 03 Describing Data with Statistics

+In this chapter:

+- We'll use Python to explore statistics so we can study, describe, and better understand sets of data.
+- After looking at some basic statistical measures -- the mean, median, mode, and range -- we'll move on to some more advanced measures, such as variance and standard deviation
+- We'll see how to calculate the correlation coefficient, which allows you to quantify the relationship between two sets of data
+- We'll end the chapter by learning about scatter plots.
+- We'll learn more about the Python language and standard library modules.

 ## 03-01 Finding the Mean

+### The "average" number; found by adding all data points and dividing by the number of data points

+It's best to use themean  to describe the center of a dataset when the distribution is mostly symmetrical and there are no outliers

+### 03-01_finding-mean.py

 ## 03-02 Finding the Median

+### The middle number; found by ordering all data points and picking out the one in the middle (or if there are two middle numbers, taking the mean of those two numbers)

+### It's best to use the median when the distribution is either skewed or there are outliers present

+### 03-02_finding-median.py

 ## 03-03 Finding the Mode and Creating a Frequency Table

 ### 03-03-01 Finding the Most Common Elements

+#### from collections import Counter
+Counter(list).most_common()
+mode = Counter(list).most_common(1)

 ### 03-03-02 Finding the Mode